• Skip to main content

 Fish oil can effectively ease inflammation and pain caused by many chronic conditions.
 The dose used in most convincing research is 2 to 4 grams of DHA + EPA daily.

-The omega-3 fatty acids, the active anti-inflammation ingredients, are available from other sources too, such as Chia Seeds, but the fish oil has the best evidence so far.
+The omega-3 fatty acids, the active anti-inflammation ingredients, are available from other sources too, such as Chia Seeds, but fish oil has the best evidence so far.

-👉 Make sure to get fish oil from organic-raised fish, without additives and clean from heavy metals and toxins, like this one.
+Make sure to get fish oil from organic-raised fish, without additives, and clean from heavy metals and toxins, like this one.

 Turmeric and Ginger are not the only amazing anti-inflammation foods and herbs.
 Here are a few more of the most potent ones: